 - How might the Department of Communication better prepare students to be successful interns?

 - What did your host site teach you (equipment/software, teamwork, specialized vocabulary, etc.) that you didn’t already know?

 - What are the most valuable lessons that you will take away from this internship?

 - How has this internship helped prepare you to enter the work world?

 - Would you recommend your internship site to other UT students?
 Why or why not?
-And, finally,

 - Do you think this particular internship or UT’s Department of Communication Internship Program in general could be improved for next time?
 If so, what changes would you recommend?